Evo Morales: Personality and personal life

 First Lady Morales with the Minister of Foreign Affairs of Ecuador Ricardo Patiño.

-Morales is ethnically Aymara, and has been widely described as Bolivia's first democratically elected president from the indigenous majority.
-Although Morales has sometimes been described as the first indigenous president to be democratically elected in the Americas, Benito Juárez, a Mexican of the Zapotec ethnic group, was elected President of Mexico in 1858.
-Biographer Martín Sivak described Morales as "incorruptible, charismatic, and combative", also noting that he had a "friendly style" and could develop a good rapport with journalists and photographers, in part because he could "articulate his opinions with simplicity".
-He also placed a great emphasis on trust, and relied on his intuition, sometimes acting on what he considered omens in his dreams.
+Morales is Aymara and has been widely described as Bolivia's first democratically elected president from the indigenous majority.
+Although Morales has sometimes been described as the first indigenous president elected in the Americas, the Zapotec Benito Juárez was elected President of Mexico in 1858.

+Biographer Martín Sivak described Morales as "incorruptible, charismatic, and combative", noting that he had a "friendly style" and could develop a good rapport with journalists and photographers because he could "articulate his opinions with simplicity".
+Morales placed a great emphasis on trust, and relied on his intuition, sometimes acting on what he considered omens in his dreams.
 Harten said that Morales "can be a forceful leader, one who instills great respect and, sometimes, a reluctance in others to contradict him, but he has also learnt to listen and learn from other people."
 Farthing and Kohl characterized Morales as a "charismatic populist" of a kind common in South American history, who prioritized "a direct relationship" between the population and the leader.

-Morales is not married and upon becoming president selected his older sister, Esther Morales Ayma, to adopt the role of First Lady of Bolivia.
-He has two children from different mothers.
-They are his daughter Evaliz Morales Alvarado and son Álvaro Morales Paredes.
-Politician Juan del Granado is Evaliz's godfather.
-His children left Bolivia and traveled to Buenos Aires in late November 2019.
-Esther Morales died on 16 August 2020, after contracting COVID-19.

-Morales has commented that he is only a Roman Catholic in order "to go to weddings", and when asked if he believed in God, responded that "I believe in the land.
-In my father and my mother.
-According to some, Morales lives an ascetic life, with little interest in material possessions.
+Morales has commented that he is only a Roman Catholic in order "to go to weddings", and when asked if he believed in God, responded that "I believe in the land, in my father and my mother, and in cuchi-cuchi" (sexual activity).
+Reports state that Morales lives an ascetic life with little interest in material possessions.
 Morales is an association football enthusiast and plays the game frequently, often with local teams.
 Morales' unorthodox behavior contrasts with the usual manners of dignitaries and other political leaders in South America.
 During speeches he made use of personal stories and anecdotes, and used coca as a political symbol, wearing a coca leaf garland around his neck and a hat with coca leaves in it when speaking to crowds of supporters.
 Following his election, he wore striped jumpers (sweaters) rather than the suits typically worn by politicians.
 It became a symbol of Morales, with copies of it selling widely in Bolivia.

-On 4 July 2018, Morales underwent emergency surgery at a private clinic in La Paz in order to remove a tumor.
+Morales is unmarried and upon becoming president selected his older sister, Esther Morales Ayma, as Bolivia's First Lady.
+She died in 2020.
+Morales has two children, daughter Evaliz Morales Alvarado and son Álvaro Morales Paredes, from different mothers.
+Politician Juan del Granado is Evaliz's godfather.
+His children left Bolivia and traveled to Buenos Aires in late November 2019.